by Kasey Hutchinson, RD, LMT

 - 1 cup of granola contains about 70 grams of carbohydrates

-Consuming protein after exercise increases muscle growth and reduces soreness.
+Consuming protein post workout increases muscle growth and reduces soreness.

 - After the initial recovery phase, athletes should continue to consume up to 50 additional grams of protein for the following 12 hours to maximize protein synthesis.

-What are the best sources of protein to consume post exercise?
+What are the best sources of protein to consume post-workout?

 - The most important amino acid that supports protein synthesis is leucine, which can be found in high quantities in dairy and meat products, but also in plant foods such as soybeans, beans, nuts and seeds.